pete alonso home runs

 Alonso’s overall production came back down to Earth in the second half, but it was still excellent.
 His OPS went from 1.006 to .863, while his wRC+ dropped down to 124.
 That was a considerable drop when looking at his first half, but it’s not as if his production fell off a cliff.
 He also added another 23 home runs and 52 RBI.
 By the end of June, Alonso broke Darryl Strawberry’s Mets rookie home run record, and by the end of August, he was the Mets’ all-time single-season home run king.

-His most powerful month came in September when he slugged 11 homers on his way to breaking Aaron Judge’s MLB rookie home run record.
+His most powerful month came in September when he slugged 11 homers on his way to breaking Judge’s MLB rookie home run record.
 As if this all wasn’t enough, he also joined the ranks of MLB’s Home Run Derby winners.
 New York’s biggest power threat didn’t just hit wall scrapers, either.
 Twelve of his 53 homers traveled at least 440 feet, with three being more than 460 feet.
 He hit them hard, too – 19 of his dingers had an exit velocity of at least 110 mph.

 2020 Season: 16 Home Runs